tekumara/notes/pyenv.md

 ## Why?

 pyenv builds python from source using its [python-build](https://github.com/pyenv/pyenv/tree/master/plugins/python-build) plugin.
 This allows you to install a specific minor version rather than whatever your package manager gives you.
 It also, unlike your package manager, allows you to have multiple versions of python installed and switch between them.
-It works the same across platforms (eg: macOS, ubuntu, redhat) which allows you to maintain a consistent python version when system python distribution differs.
+It works the same across platforms (eg: macOS, ubuntu, redhat) which allows you to maintain a consistent python version when system python distributions differ.
+Also, by having your applications depend on a pyenv controlled version of python, when the package manager (eg: brew) upgrades python it doesn't force the change on your applications.

 ##  Install